 Here is How To Check Your Express Entry Eligibility

-CRS point calculator determines your points based on the answer you provided on questionaries about your skills, education, language ability, work experience and other factors.
+CRS point calculator determines your points based on the answer you provided on questionaries about your skills, education, language ability, work experience, and other factors.

 Eligibility tools tell you either you are eligible to apply for the express entry program or not.
 If you are not eligible, it will tell you why you are not eligible.

-Thus, checking your eligibility and creating your Express Entry Profile is the first priority task for your Express Entry process.
+Thus, checking your eligibility and creating your Express Entry Profile is the priority task for your Express Entry process.

-Once you calculate your CRS score, you can compare your score with minimum CRS points required for the latest Express Entry Draw.
-If your CRS score is equal or above the minimum CRS point required, you have higher chances of receiving an invitation to Apply (ITS) for permanent residency in Canada.
+Once you calculate your CRS score, you can compare your score with the minimum CRS points required for the latest Express Entry Draw.
+If your CRS score is equal to or above the minimum CRS point required, you have higher chances of receiving an invitation to Apply (ITS) for permanent residency in Canada.

 If you want to get the details process, it is explained at — Express Entry Immigration process for Canada.

 Here is How Your CRS Score is Calculated